Mesothelioma Clinical Trials

 Studies of experimental or new therapies used on patients are known as clinical trials.
 Often doctors suggest that a patient participate in a clinical trial or new treatment if it is believed the patient may receive a positive outcome or other positive benefits from the trial.
 Clinical trials test groundbreaking research that have not yet been approved by the FDA and is still in a testing phase.

-Specialists and cancer centers have the ability to connect a patient to a clinical trial.
+Mesothelioma specialists and treatment centers have the ability to connect a patient to a clinical trial.
 Many times medical breakthroughs have happened but have not yet been formally approved by the lengthy FDA approval process.

 Clinical Trial Objectives